19 Towers, 22 Days

 Tojinbo Tower

 Tojinbo Tower’s top-heavy, boxy style is classic no-frills observation tower design from back in the day.
 From what I have seen, there used to be quite a few similar-looking towers in Japan, but probably due to their cheap construction and the waning popularity of the tourist sights they were built near, many of them have now been torn down (The other old popular observatory tower design fad was basically the same concept, except with cylinders).
 From the picture of the two Goryōkaku Towers from earlier, you can see that the old Goryōkaku Tower was another tower of the same style as Tojinbo Tower, and I’ve seen pictures of many other similar ones that were torn down without being replaced.
 It appears that Tojinbo Tower is one of the last of a dying breed, and it doesn’t seem like it has much time left either.
 Going off of reviews and recent, non-promotional photos, Tojinbo Tower looks to be the shabbiest and most run-down tower of the entire Rally.
-One reviewer, upon seeing the inside of the tower, remarked that it was as if time in the tower had stopped in the Showa era1926-1989.
+One reviewer, upon seeing the inside of the tower, remarked that it was as if time in the tower had stopped in the Showa era.
 At the very least, there was a lot of scaffolding on the outside of the tower when the reviewer visited, so they do seem to be keeping it maintained.
 If there is any sort of catastrophic failure, though, it’s the second-shortest tower in the Rally, so any drop won’t be that bad.

-Other than being the most nostalgicshabby, Tojinbo Tower is also distinguished among the towers of the Rally for being the only one that’s there to facilitate viewing/capitalize on nature, specifically the nearby cliffs of Tojinbo.
+Other than being the most nostalgic, Tojinbo Tower is also distinguished among the towers of the Rally for being the only one that’s there to facilitate viewing/capitalize on nature, specifically the nearby cliffs of Tojinbo.
 Unfortunately, going based off the reviews again, it seems that the view of the cliffs from the tower isn’t even particularly good.
 In any case, I am just now realizing that this trip is severely lacking in nature, although it’s probably a good thing that they aren’t erecting towers all around beautiful natural scenery and spoiling it.
 For my next trip, though, I should try to balance things out by seeing if there’s any sort of Japan Waterfall Stamp Rally.

 After finishing up at Tojinbo, the trip up the coast is continued to the biggest city in the area, Kanazawa.
 If there’s time left, there’s a few notable sights in Kanazawa such as one of the most impressive landscape gardens in Japan, but otherwise, there are of course a couple of cheap hostels for the night.